 The main differences between the two claims deal with causes and injuries, and that’s essentially because motorcycle accidents can be caused by several factors that don’t normally apply to car accidents, and the injuries in motorcycle accidents tend to be much more severe.
 Motorcyclists also tend to face unfair biases from judges, insurance companies and juries.
 Assumptions of fault can often threaten a motorcycle accident claim without the help of an experienced motorcycle accident lawyer who helps chip away at these preconceived notions.

 NO!
-If you speak to an insurance adjuster without consulting an attorney you can put your motorcycle accident claim or potential personal injury lawsuit in legitimate jeopardy.
-It’s particularly not the smartest move to handle insurance claims with motorcycle accident cases because it can result in a smaller settlement.
-An experienced motorcycle accident lawyer will look out for your interests, unlike the insurance company, and help fight them for fair compensation.
+If you speak to an insurance adjuster without consulting an attorney, you can put your motorcycle accident claim or potential personal injury lawsuit in jeopardy.
+The insurance adjustor will want to take your recorded statement and you should give such a statement without first consulting with an attorney.
+An experienced motorcycle accident lawyer will look out for your interests, unlike the insurance company, and fight on your behalf for fair compensation.

-When an accident is reported to an insurance company an agent will begin investigating and reviewing the available evidence, which includes police reports, physical evidence and any other statements that were made at the scene of the accident by witnesses and those involved.
-Insurance agents tend to use seedy tactics to allow them to build a case against motorcyclists in order to justify denying their claim or reducing their settlements, which is almost always unfair and extremely costly for motorcycle accident victims.
+When an accident is reported to an insurance company, an agent will begin investigating and reviewing the available evidence, which includes police reports, physical evidence and any other statements that were made at the scene of the accident by witnesses and those involved.
+Insurance agents tend to use seedy tactics to allow them to build a case against motorcyclists to justify denying their claim or reducing their settlements.

-The Indiana Comparative Fault Act allows responsibility for an accident to be divided.
-So long as an accident victim is less than 50 percent at fault for a particular accident, they can be eligible to seek compensation for their injuries.
-This gets tricky in terms of proving percentage of fault and is why an experienced motorcycle accident lawyer is always necessary.
+The Indiana Comparative Fault Act requires responsibility for an accident to be divided.
+So long as an accident victim is less than 50% at fault for a particular accident, they can be eligible to seek compensation for their injuries.
+An experienced attorney will know how to minimize your percentage of fault and maximize your recovery.

-There are two categories of damages that a motorcycle accident victim can seek, and these include special and general damages.
+A motorcycle accident victim can seek special and general damages.